-Life experiences also play a role in men's participation in nursing (Appiah, Appiah & Lamptey, 2021).
-As O'Connor (2015) and McLaughlin et al. (2010) mentioned, the experience of caring for parents or family members who are ill encouraged men to apply for a career in nursing.
-The desire to care for others was closely linked to altruistic traits or the desire to help or care for others (Zulkarnain et al., (2021); Juliff et al., (2017); Stanley et al., (2016).
-In line with Boughn (2001), Whittock & Leonard (2003), and Zamanzadeh et al. (2013), these findings support the notion that an altruistic trait or the desire to help others was the major contributing factor for men entering into a nursing career.
+Life experiences also play a role in men's participation in nursing (Appiah et al., 2021).
+As McLaughlin et al. (2010) and O'Connor (2015) mentioned, the experience of caring for parents or family members who are ill encouraged men to apply for a career in nursing.
+The desire to care for others was closely linked to altruistic traits or the desire to help or care for others (Juliff et al., 2017; Stanley et al., 2016; Zulkarnain et al., 2021).
+In line with Boughn (2001), Whittock and Leonard (2003), and Zamanzadeh et al. (2013), these findings support the notion that an altruistic trait or the desire to help others was the major contributing factor for men entering into a nursing career.
 Male nurses in this study overwhelmingly reported entering nursing because they want to help others.
-According to Zamanzadeh et al. (2013) the desire to help others was a result of their cultural background and beliefs.
+According to Zamanzadeh et al. (2013), the desire to help others was a result of their cultural background and beliefs.
 In the culture of the Malay Muslim community, the attitude of helping is fundamental to their lives.
-Based on the history of social relations, the attitude and value of helping is more prominent in the Malay community than in other communities (Abdul Razak & Wan Hussin, 2011).
-These findings may also be relevant to the notion of that there is a link between orientation to internal/unique self and field of work as proposed by Gottfredson (1981), in which career choice as nurse is an outcome of prosocial orientation behavioral congruence.
+Based on the history of social relations, the attitude and value of helping is more prominent in the Malay community than in other communities (Abdul Razak & Wan Husin, 2011).
+These findings may also be relevant to the notion of that there is a link between orientation to internal/unique self and field of work as proposed by Gottfredson (1981), in which career choice as nurse is an outcome of prosocial orientation behavioural congruence.

 As discussed earlier in Mcdowell (2015), many careers that were badly affected in the economy sector nowadays especially among men compared to women.
-Due to this challenging situation, they will grab any career opportunities especially that offer them better source of income.
-These findings are consistent with other studies who revealed that men's involvement in nursing career include monetary motives, such as higher salary as well as job security (Zhang & Tu, 2019; Stanley et al., 2016; Valizadeh et al., 2014; Zamanzadeh et al., 2013) having great career opportunities to be promoted and upward advancement (Zhang & Tu, 2019; Simpson, 2005) as well as positive status effects such as acknowledgement and recognition by themselves and others, respect, or prestige (Bujang et al., 2020; Lupton, 2006).
-Nursing career in Malaysia is classified one of the government sector under Ministry of Health.
+Due to this challenging situation, they will grab any career opportunities, especially those that offer them better source of income.
+These findings are consistent with other studies who revealed that men's involvement in nursing career include monetary motives, such as higher salary as well as job security (Stanley et al., 2016; Zamanzadeh et al., 2013; Zhang & Tu, 2020), having great career opportunities to be promoted and upward advancement (Simpson, 2005; Zhang & Tu, 2020) as well as positive status effects such as acknowledgement and recognition by themselves and others, respect, or prestige (Bujang et al., 2020; Lupton, 2006).
+Nursing career in Malaysia is classified as one of the government sector under the Ministry of Health Malaysia.
 Indeed, for those offered as nurses will be guaranteed as government employees and indirectly will enjoy various benefits from the Malaysian government.
 Pak andam career in contrast, will not enjoy the same privilege as male nurses who work as a government staff.
 Likewise, Gottfredson (2005) highlights the compromise process occurs for job seekers to enable them to choose their career.
 As a result, some participants decided to grab any work offered, although they were not really enthusiastic about the job itself.